csiro-data-school/regex/_episodes/02-shell-wildcards.md

 ls *.txt
 ~~~
 {: .language-bash}
-It's a searchable pattern that means "match anything that ends in .txt".
+It's a searchable pattern which means "match anything that ends in .txt".
 The * works as a wildcard, expanding to match *any* zero or more characters.

+However, there are other wildcards available that allow for more specific and complex patterns.

+The ? wildcard